TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 149/Psalms 149.5.md

 ---

-Let the saints exult in glory: Let them sing for joy upon their beds.
+Let the saints rejoice in honor.
+Let them sing for joy on their beds.